ZackMagnotti/ssbmachine-learning/README.md

 ## Part 2: Player Detection

-Use Transfer Learning to train a neural network to predict *who* is holding the controller, based only on the raw inputs from that controller.
+Use *Transfer Learning* to modify SSBML-Base-Model into a model that predicts *who* is holding the controller, based only on the raw inputs from that controller.

 ### Model